linuxserver/docker-documentation/docs/selkies/components/baseimages.md

 - **[Selkies Desktop](selkies-desktop.md)** at `/usr/bin/selkies-desktop`, activated by env var.
 - **Nginx** with the fancyindex module, serving the client, proxying the WebSocket, handling basic auth, subfolder support, and the `/files` download index.
 - **PulseAudio** with null sinks (`output` and `input`) wired for stream audio and microphone return.
-- **Gamepad plumbing**: the joystick interposer and fake udev libraries, preloaded globally, with device nodes created at init.
+- **Gamepad plumbing**: the input interposer and fake udev libraries, preloaded globally, with device nodes created at init.
 - **Quality of life**: passwordless sudo for the desktop user, all system locales prebuilt for `LC_ALL`, `proot-apps` synced into the user home for persistent app installs, Docker in Docker support for privileged containers, and notification support.

 ## The runtime in one diagram